SnowyMouse/invader/README.md

                                by the target engine to its theoretical maximum size.
 This may create a map that will not work without a mod.
-  -g --game-engine <id>        Specify the game engine.
+  -g --game-engine <engine>    Specify the game engine.
 This option is
                                required.
-Valid engines are: custom, demo,
+Valid engines are: pc-custom, pc-demo,
-                               native, retail, xbox, xbox-tw, xbox-jp,
+                               pc-retail, xbox-0009, xbox-0135, xbox-2276,
-                               mcc-custom, mcc-retail
+                               native
   -h --help                    Show this list of options.
   -H --hide-pedantic-warnings  Don't show minor warnings.
   -i --info                    Show credits, source info, and other info.
   -l --level <level>           Set the compression level.
 Must be between 0 and
-                               19. If compressing an Xbox or MCC map, this will be clamped from 0 to 9.
+                               19. If compressing an Xbox map, this will be clamped from 0 to 9.
 Default: 19 -m --maps <dir>              Use the specified maps directory.
   -n --no-external-tags        Do not use external tags.
 This can speed up
                                build time at a cost of a much larger file size.